buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProduct.md

-> NOTE  A detailed specification of how to apply the local placement and which shape representaions are applicable is provided at the level of subtypes of IfcProduct and is further determined by the model view definition and implementer agreements.
+> NOTE  A detailed specification of how to apply the local placement and which shape representations are applicable is provided at the level of subtypes of IfcProduct and is further determined by the model view definition and implementer agreements.